Apache (instrumental): Release and reception

 Released in Denmark at the beginning of November by Metronome Records, it was quickly released in the US by ATCO along with a big advertising campaign, where the single was credited as 'Jorgen Ingmann and His Guitar'.

-The single entered the Billboard Hot 100 in the final week of January 1961 and peaked at number 2 ten weeks later at the beginning of April for two weeks behind "Blue Moon" by the Marcels.
+The single entered the US Billboard Hot 100 in the final week of January 1961 and peaked at number two ten weeks later at the beginning of April for two weeks behind "Blue Moon" by the Marcels.
 In Canada, "Apache" topped the CHUM Chart for two weeks in March 1961.
 Ingmann would go on to have a smaller hit in North America with "Anna", which peaked at number 54 in the US and number 34 in Canada June 1961.

 Cliff Richard has said that "Ingmann put in a few tricky bits, but essentially it was a cover job.
 If the Shads had made the charts there [in the US] with 'Apache', things might have been very different for us".